shr0x/ragemp-rp-gamemode/docs/installing.md

    npm run build
    ```

-   This command compiles the TypeScript and React code into JavaScript and bundles it using Webpack.
+   This command compiles the TypeScript and React code into JavaScript and bundles it using Vite.

 4. **Deploy the Built Assets**: